lotten/uci-thesis-latex/README.md

 #### Disclaimer

-Note that this template is _not officially maintained by UCI_ and is provided here _without any guarantees whatsoever_.
+Even though UCI Special Collections and Archives has referred students to this template, it is _not officially maintained by UCI_ and provided here _without any guarantees whatsoever_.

 That being said, I believe it can be genuinely useful to future grad students and I'll try my best to maintain it going forward.
 So if you